Kim Yong-hak

 Kim Yong-hak (김용학; born 20 May 2003) is a South Korean professional footballer who plays as a winger for Portimonense.

-Professional career
+Club career

 Kim is a youth product of his local club Gwangmyeong FC, before moving to Pohang Steelers' youth academy in 2016.
 On 22 January 2022, he joined the Portuguese club Portimonense on loan.
 He made his senior debut with Portimonense as a late substitute in a 2–0 Taça da Liga loss to C.D.
 Nacional on 19 November 2022.

 International career

 Kim is a youth international for South Korea, having played up to the South Korea U20s.